minutemailer/minutemailer-subscribe-plugin/readme.txt

 This section describes how to install the plugin and get it working.

 1. Upload the plugin files to the `/wp-content/plugins/wp-subscribe-plugin` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to your Widgets menu
+3. Go to your Widgets menu.
-4. Add the Minutemailer widget to your Sidebar
+4. Add the Minutemailer widget to your Sidebar.
-5. Click on the Minutemailer Widget and customize the text fields as you like
+5. Click on the Minutemailer Widget and customize the text fields as you like.
-6. Add the list token from the contact list on Minutemailer that you want to use
+6. Add the list token from the contact list on Minutemailer that you want to use.
+You need to do this to make the plugin work.
-6. Click Save and the widget should be live on your website
+6. Click Save and the widget should be live on your website.

 == Frequently Asked Questions ==